andreagrisafi/SALTED/README.rst

 Symmetry-Adapted Learning of Three-dimensional Electron Densities
 =================================================================
-This repository contains an implementation of sparse Gaussian Process Regression that is suitable to do machine learning of any three-dimensional scalar field, e.g., the electron density of a system, that is expanded on an atom-centered basis made of radial functions and spherical harmonics.
+This repository contains an implementation of symmetry-adapted Gaussian Process Regression that is suitable to do machine learning of any three-dimensional scalar field, e.g., the electron density of a system, decomposed on an atom-centered basis made of radial functions and spherical harmonics.

 References